Awalu-Levison/printf/README.md

 You don’t have to handle field width
 You don’t have to handle precision
 You don’t have to handle the length modifiers

+## Task 1: 1.
+Education is when you read the fine print.
+Experience is what you get if you don't

+Handle the following conversion specifiers:

+d
+i
+You don’t have to handle the flag characters
+You don’t have to handle field width
+You don’t have to handle precision
+You don’t have to handle the length modifiers

+## Task 2: 2.
+With a face like mine, I do better in print
+#advanced
+Handle the following custom conversion specifiers:

+b: the unsigned int argument is converted to binary alex@ubuntu:~/c/printf$ cat main.c
+#include "main.h"

+/**
+ * main - Entry point
+ *
+ * Return: Always 0
+ */
+int main(void)
+{
+    _printf("%b\n", 98);
+    return (0);
+}
+alex@ubuntu:~/c/printf$ gcc -Wall -Wextra -Werror -pedantic -std=gnu89 main.c
+alex@ubuntu:~/c/printf$ ./a.out
+1100010
+alex@ubuntu:~/c/printf$